 How can we avoid feeling like victims of anxiety?
 Certainly, it’s much easier to prevent anxiety than to pull yourself out once you’ve spiraled down.
 Getting plenty of sleep and exercise and taking responsibility for the quality of your inner conversation are key elements of a sturdy personal infrastructure that can help prevent anxiety.
 A solid, practical, daily connection with your spiritual intuition is also essential.

-But these skills and habits time to develop.
+But these skills and habits take time to develop.
 And if you are very anxious, it can be challenging to stay focused on creating a good infrastructure and sticking to it.
 Moreover, you may have a good infrastructure and still get anxious in certain personal, social, or professional situations.
 And you may not want or be able to avoid these situations.

 How to reverse the anxiety spiral: three lessons from the maelstrom